develop-me/bootcamp--week-09-10--react/challenges/03-hooks/02-useReducer/README.md

     expect(result.items[0]).toEqual({ task: "Hello", completed: false });
     ```

-    Make sure you write the least code you need to for it to work.
-Remember, to test it when you're done.
+   **Make sure you write the least code you need to for it to work.
+Remember, to test it when you're done**.

 1)  We need to make sure we're not returning the *same* array.
 It should be a copy: